-When you are looking to Marketing your home for sale, AND especially when you have been in your home for over 10 years (yes, just ten years), there will be large gap between how Buyers used to shop for homes, and how they shop for homes now.
+When you are looking at marketing your home for sale, AND especially when you have been in your home for over ten years (yes, just ten years), there will be a large gap between how Buyers used to shop for homes, and how they shop for homes now.
 Buyers for homes like yours don't shop for homes anywhere close the same way as they used to.
-If you haven't bought a home in over 20 years, then I might as well start typing in Egyptian hieroglyphics – Everything has changed.
+If you haven't bought a home in over twenty years, then I might as well start typing in Egyptian hieroglyphics – everything has changed.

 The way you bought your home, and your expectations of a Realtor from that era (other than their personal character) DO NOT MATTER.
-If a Realtor can get away with doing all that you would've needed to attract your interest 20 plus years ago, then they are getting off easy – and that's precisely what a lot of Realtors will do – why not?
-They're happy, you don't know any better, and that Buyer or their Realtor that digs a little deeper gets a GREAT deal ...and you never know, your own Realtor might even have their own Buyer – How easy is that? (my tongue can not get any deeper in my cheek).
+If a Realtor can get away with doing all that you would've needed to attract your interest twenty plus years ago, then they are getting off easy – and that's precisely what a lot of Realtors will do, why not?
+They're happy, you don't know any better, and that Buyer or their Realtor that digs a little deeper gets a GREAT deal.
+And you never know, your own Realtor might even have their own Buyer – how easy is that? (my tongue can not get any deeper in my cheek).

 You want your home advertised in the Real Estate Magazine?
 Depending on which one you want to use, then that can be accommodated, as listings in a magazine are always nice on a Realtor's ego, and lets our own contacts know that we're still selling nice houses.
 If you want your home advertised in the local newspaper?
 OK, well maybe in the Saturday morning homes section, and if we're lucky we might get one somewhat interested buyer to come to the open house based upon the one exterior picture and 40 character shorthanded property description – "Big 4br 3bth 2storey w/ lrg fenced yard, close to Empire school, new roof (2016), front windows (2010), furnace/AC (2013) – Won't last!!!"...